didactek/deft-log/README.md

 # DeftLog

-A factory for building [swift-log](https://github.com/apple/swift-log) Loggers offering centralized control over logLevel.
+A factory for building [swift-log](https://github.com/apple/swift-log) Loggers while adding centralized control over logLevel.
+Can be used by libraries to surface their logging options to applications.

 ## Need